Lattice Minors and Eulerian Posets: The minor poset

-\begin{proof} In a chain every element except the minimal element is join irreducible and must be a generator.
-As a result, every subset of a chain is a minor.
-Proposition~\ref{jilp minor of is inclusion} implies the minors are ordered by inclusion. \end{proof}
+\begin{proof} In a chain every element except the minimum is join-irreducible and must be a generator.
+As a result, every nonempty subset of the lattice~$C_n$ is a minor; a subset~$\{i_1<\dots<i_r\}$ of $\{0,\dots,n\}$ is the minor~$\langle i_1\join i_2,\dots,i_1\join i_r|i_1\rangle$.
+Proposition~\ref{when minor gequal is containment} implies the minors are ordered by inclusion. \end{proof}

-Minor posets of minimally generated distributive lattices can be described in terms of order minors.